carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 > ## Time to Render!
-> If you update your dataset this value will match the number of rows.
+> If you update your dataset, this value will match the number of rows.
 {: .checklist}

 > ## CHALLENGE 3 - Adding inline code
 > Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
 We would like to include the average for the variable *violation_count* present in the same dataset.
-Which inline code we would have to add to following sentence?
+Which inline code would we have to add to the following sentence?
 >
-> The CSV file contains choice consistency data for `r nrow(bronars_simulation_data.csv)` simulated participants, that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
+> The CSV file contains choice consistency data for `r nrow(bronars_simulation_data.csv)` simulated participants that have been used to determine the power of our food-choice task design to detect choice consistency violations, which averaged ` `enter inline code here` `.
 > What inline code would you enter?
 What number would replace the inline code?
 >
 > Tip: we will need to use a `dataset$variable` syntax!